Çanakkale: Name

 Çanakkale was originally the site of an Ottoman fortress called Ḳalʿa-i Sulṭānīye (قلعهٔ سلطانیه; Sultaniye Kalesi).
-From the late 17th century it became known for its glazed Çanakkale ceramics, compared by the traveler Richard Pococke to Delftware, hence the later name Çanak Kalesi "Pottery Castle".
-This was adopted as the official term for the town in 1890, although already in use a century earlier.
+From the late 17th century onwards it became known for its glazed Çanakkale ceramics, compared by the traveler Richard Pococke to Delftware, hence the later name Çanak Kalesi "Pottery Castle".
+This was adopted as the official name for the town in 1890, although having already been in use a century earlier.

 The Greek-Byzantine name for Çanakkale was Dardanellia, from which the English name Dardanelles is derived.
 Many accounts by 19th-century visitors to the town refer to it as Dardanelles.

-From around 1920, the British began to call Çanakkale, 'Chanak' and 'Kale Sultanie' in their reporting.
+From around 1920, the British began to call Çanakkale 'Chanak' and 'Kale Sultanie' in their reporting.

 History

 Prehistory and ancient history

 The first inhabitants of the area lived on the Biga Peninsula in the Last Chalcolithic Age c.
 6,000 years ago.
 However, very little is known about their identity and lifestyle.
 According to some excavations and research, the earliest settlements in the area were established at Kumtepe.
 Kumkale is thought to have been established in 4000 BC and Troy between 3500 and 3000 BC.

 Aeolian Greeks settled here in the 8th century BC and quickly established trading colonies.
 The region came under the control of the Lydians in the 7th century BC and under the control of the Persians in the 6th century BC.
 Aeolis fell under the control of the Ancient Macedonian army after Alexander the Great defeated the Persians beside the Granicus River in the Battle of the Granicus on his way to Asia in 334 BC.
 The region came under the government of the Kingdom of Pergamon in the 2nd century BC.